 - Organize email messages in a scannable way.

 - Use graphics and visuals-but not too many.

-- Re-send the same email to your un-opened list but change the subject line.
+- Resend the same email to your unopened list but change the subject line.
 You can increase your open rate with the same content.
 What do you have to lose?
 Absolutely nothing.
 And it will take you five minutes, and your potential to convert someone new just increased.

-When you work with Neon Goldfish, we get to know you and your school.
-Our team of marketing experts can leverage your marketing efforts to boost your enrollment.
+When you work with Neon Goldfish, we get to know you and your school, and we leverage your marketing efforts to boost your enrollment.
 Find out how you can improve your online marketing strategy by contacting us at Neon Goldfish today.